Policy DAR-2: Oversight of Private Air Monitoring

 Quality Assurance/Quality Control

-- Other actions that are appropriate to the individual situation such as flow audits.
+- Other actions appropriate to the individual situation, such as flow audits.

-The goal of data review is to assure that only data that is definable in terms of accuracy and precision and is within the accuracy and precision limits of DEC is accepted and entered into the DEC data record.
-To accomplish this, DEC staff will review all transmitted data each working day.
-A routine scheduled telephone contact will be made with the designated private monitoring network manager.
-At that time, DEC will request the result of weekly zero/span checks, precision checks and audits and will discuss any data abnormalities and missing data.
-Data review criteria will be the same as used for DEC operated monitors.
-DEC will review only electronically transmitted data which is received in a timely manner.
-In the event of a data transmission failure, DEC will accept backup hard copy data for a short time.
-It is incumbent on the network operator to determine when data is missing and supply that data to DEC within seven (7) days.
-Network operators are required to record data on strip charts as backup for the electronic data acquisition system.
-The charts will be made available for review when requested.
+The goal of data review is to ensure that only data that is accurate and precise, as well as appropriate, is accepted and entered into the DEC data record.
+To accomplish this, DEC staff will review all transmitted data.
+Data review criteria will be the same as the criteria used for DEC operated monitors.
+It is incumbent on the network operator to determine when data is missing and supply that data to DEC as soon as practicable, but no later than seven (7) days after such a discovery.
 DEC reserves the right of final determination of the acceptability of all data, although every effort will be made to resolve conflicts over data acceptability.

 The reporting of edited and accurate data is the final step in the oversight of the air monitoring network.
-For required networks, the Department will prepare quarterly reports containing air quality data and quality assurance information.
-For other networks semi-annual reports shall be prepared by the source owner in a format acceptable to the Department.
-As a minimum, all reports shall include ambient and meteorological data, a quality assurance section, a data summary section and a standards compliance section.
+For required networks, the applicant or the applicant's consultant will prepare quarterly reports containing air quality data and quality assurance information following the Department's guidance.
+At a minimum, all reports shall include ambient and meteorological data, a quality assurance section, a data summary section and a standards compliance section.

-3.2.0 Guidelines for Air Monitoring systems in New York State
+Guidelines for Air Monitoring Systems in New York State

 - 40 CFR 50, EPA Regulations on National Primary and Secondary Ambient Air Quality Standards